-Unlike most museums, there are certain watch museums that require an appointment before you make your visit.
+Unlike most museums, there are certain watch museums that require an appointment before you can make your visit.
 This helps the staff manage the crowd better and allows a deeper, more interactive tour around the vicinity.
 While you’re on your research, take your time to find out whether or not a schedule can be arranged before heading to your watch museum of choice.
-If possible, an appointment will assure you a slot and skip a lot of hassle and get on with the tour immediately!
+If possible, an appointment will assure you a slot, skips a lot of hassle, and get on with the tour immediately!

 7. Ask about accessibility features beforehand

 Some people require accessibility features to enjoy museum tours.
 That not only includes step-free access, print guides, and audio guides but also various language accessibilities.
 All these come together in giving you an unforgettable tour.
 To make sure you won’t encounter any hassle before the trip, you may ask the museum staff before the tour for special accessibility features you may avail of or message them beforehand for the preparation of such features.
 If you are scheduling a guided tour, make sure that you’re signing up for the right language of the tour.
 Some museums offer tours in other languages such as French and German apart from English.
 You wouldn’t want to get lost in translation during the tour!